Fife Scottish

 "Fife Scottish"-branded buses under Scottish Bus Group (W. Alexander & Sons (Fife) Ltd.) ownership in March 1985, shortly before the division/company itself was reorganised and rebranded to use the same name.

 Fife Scottish Omnibuses Ltd was a former bus operating subsidiary of the Scottish Bus Group, formed in June 1985 from Walter Alexander & Sons (Fife) Ltd in preparation for bus deregulation and the subsequent privatisation of the Scottish Bus Group.
-The company today trades as part of Stagecoach East Scotland.
+The company today trades as part of Stagecoach South Scotland.